ssut/tc_OpenGraph/README.md

 1. Upload the tc_OpenGraph folder to the */plugins* directory.
 2. Activate the OpenGraph plugin through the 'PlugIn' menu in textcube admin page.

-You **must** add your Facebook ID or an App ID to the plugin settings for the plugin to produce OGP meta data.
-This is required by Facebook.
+You can add your Facebook ID or an App ID to the plugin settings for the plugin to produce OGP meta data.
+This is required by Facebook and crucial for Facebook Insights to work properly.

 You **must** add your Twitter ID for the plugin to produce Twitter meta data.
 This is required by Twitter.